carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 * A genomics researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
-It's already challenging to open the datasets on a computer -- analyzing these larger datasets will probably crash it.
+It's already challenging to open the datasets on a computer &mdash; analyzing these larger datasets will probably crash it.
   In this research problem, the calculations required might be impossible to parallelize, but a computer with **more memory** would be required to analyze the much larger future data set.